Aldo-Morales-18/In-Class-Activity/README.md

-# In-Class-Activity
+# cse360_helloworld
+This repository is to serve as CSE360 GitHub tutorial.

-It an in class activity by Aldo Morales
+This is a change reflecting a commit done by Aldo Morales